Risk Return Ratio – Risk Reward Ratio Explained

 The Fibonacci extension allows you to predict how high the prices will reach and your exit point before the prices retrace.

 The Fibonacci extension is easy to use.
-First, you need to identify a trending market and then draw a Fibonacci extension tool.
+First, you must identify a trending market and then draw a Fibonacci extension tool.
 Do it from high swing to low swing.
 Set a target using any of the three extensions stated above.
 Do the opposite in an uptrend.

 3. Chart Pattern Completion